Kia Motors denies media report on new U.S. car factory

 The report said that in 2010, Kia internally decided to build the new production facilities in Georgia, but held off the plan because of the global economic uncertainty.

-Hyundai and Kia, which were the only major automakers to increase U.S. sales during the 2009 global economic downturn, have been grappling with falling U.S. sales and market share in recent months, crippled by stretched production capacity and rising competition from rivals such as Toyota Motor (7203.T).
+Hyundai and Kia, which were the only major automakers to increase U.S. sales during the 2009 global economic downturn, have been grappling with falling U.S. sales and market share in recent months, crippled by stretched production capacity and rising competition from rivals such as Toyota Motor.

 The combined U.S. sales of Hyundai and Kia fell 3 percent from January to March this year from a year earlier, underperforming the recovering market.